khongcodes2/Wandering/README.md

 This web application was built on Ruby-2.6.1 with Rails 6.0.1.

+## Future updates

+ - A new object class and record type to log events, called Memories
+      - Spaces have Memories (footsteps)
+      - Journeys have Memories (travel log)
+      - Items have Memories (picked up by...dropped by...)
+      - Travelers have Memories (event log) through Journeys
+ - Implement use of a profanity filter gem to moderate user input
+ - Random events

 ## Contributing

   Bug reports and pull requests are welcome on GitHub at https://github.com/khongcodes2/Wandering